diogoyaguas/FEUP-SDIS/L01 - UDP/README.md

 **Example:** ```java client localhost 8080 lookup 20-02-SD```

 To which the server will respond:
-- Name of plate owner &rarr if the plate was found;
+- Name of plate owner -> if the plate was found;
-- NOT_FOUND &rarr if the plate was not found.
+- NOT_FOUND -> if the plate was not found.